 The tenant or lessee in a graduated lease arrangement can take possession of a property at what may be a discounted rate in the short term.
 This often helps during the ramp-up stage of a startup or a new business venture.

 If you're engaged in managing diverse assets at your business, there are several advantages to be gained from a lease management software.
-Such software, using no-code platforms like Hubbler, can be easily designed to track the status and updates regarding all the active leases at your company.
+Try no-code platforms like LeasO, if you are looking for a lease management software that truly works for you.